-Anne Bassett (1878-1956) – The daughter of Herb and Elizabeth Basset, who owned a ranch in the isolated area of Brown’s Hole, near the Wyoming, Colorado, and Utah border, Anne was the first white girl to be born in Brown’s Hole.
+Ann was born to Herb and Elizabeth Chamberlain Basset, who owned a ranch in an isolated area of Brown’s Hole, near the Wyoming, Colorado, and Utah border on May 12, 1878.
+She was the first white girl to be born in Brown’s Hole.

 Anne’s father was an unassuming man who allowed his wife, Elizabeth, to run the ranch.
-During this time, there were a number of large cattle barons who wanted to take over Brown’s Hole and Anne’s mother, in the midst of a feud with the large cattlemen began to do a little cattle rustling of her own.
-As Anne grew up, she took up her mother’s feud against the cattle barons, especially against the Two Bar Ranch.
+During this time, several large cattle barons wanted to take over Brown’s Hole, and Ann’s mother, amid a feud with the prominent cattlemen, began to do a little cattle rustling of her own.
+As Ann grew up, she took up her mother’s feud against the cattle barons, especially against the Two Bar Ranch.
 Helping herself freely to their cattle, she was soon dubbed the “Queen of the Rustlers.”

-When rumors began to fly that Anne and her mother were intentionally running Two Bar cattle over the cliffs out of spite, the cattle barons hired Tom Horn to infiltrate Brown’s Hole.
-After warning Matt Rush, Isom Dart, and other area ranchers to leave the area, he shot and killed the two men when they refused to vacate.
+When rumors began to fly that Ann and her mother were intentionally running Two Bar cattle over the cliffs out of spite, the cattle barons hired Tom Horn to infiltrate Brown’s Hole.
+After warning Matt Rush, Isom Dart, and other ranchers to leave the area, he shot and killed the two men when they refused to vacate.